DahlitzFlorian/TodoList/index.md

 Free use for everybody.

 ### Note
-1. You have to change the 'String^ fullPath' variable in MyForm.h line 64
+1. You have to change the '''String^ fullPath''' variable in MyForm.h line 64
 2. Compile and have fun

 ### Currently not available